A Florida mediation attorney who resolves disputes without the courtroom.

 We ensure settlement terms are properly documented, any court filings required to close the case are completed, and all parties fulfill their obligations under the agreement.

 Disputes do not have to mean litigation.
-Whether you’re seeking pre-suit resolution or responding to a court-ordered mediation, we can help you resolve your dispute faster, at lower cost, and with more control over the outcome.
+Whether you are seeking pre-suit resolution or responding to a court-ordered mediation, we can help you resolve your dispute faster, at lower cost, and with more control over the outcome.
+Reach out today for a free, confidential consultation.

 Adam Ludwin, Founder